muditsengar/agent-collaboration-flow/README.md

 ### What is this project?

 Imagine a team of robot helpers that work together to solve problems.
 Each robot has a special job:
-- One robot is the team leader (Coordinator)
+- One robot is the team leader (Task Manager)
 - One robot is really good at finding information (Researcher)
-- One robot is great at making plans (Planner)
-- One robot is excellent at creating solutions (Executor)
+- One robot is excellent at creating solutions (Creative)

 This project lets you see these robots working together in real-time!
 You can ask them a question and watch how they talk to each other, share information, and solve your problem step by step.

 ### How does it work?

-When using real AI frameworks (not simulations):
+When using real AI frameworks:

 1. You type a question in the box at the top of the screen
 2. Your question is sent to a special computer program called a "backend"